Juggernaut9434/BasicLogin/Cy-Framework.md

 ## Setup

-1. Add Cypress to NPM Project
 - Have a Project with NPM already
 	1. Branch from the current repo
 	1. run `npm install cypress --save-dev`
 	1. create a `cypress.json` and `cypress/` folder
 - A new Project
 	1. `npm init`
 	1. Branch off the main repo into cypress branch
 	1. `npm install cypress --save-dev`
 	1. create a `cypress.json` and `cypress/` folder

-1. Put the baseUrl in the `~/cypress.json`
+- Put the baseUrl in the `~/cypress.json`
-1. create `~/cypress/integration/sample.spec.ts`
+- create `~/cypress/integration/sample.spec.ts`
-1. fill the sample.spec.ts with basic non-web data checking
+- fill the sample.spec.ts with basic non-web data checking
-1. commit those changes on the cypress branch
+- commit those changes on the cypress branch

 ## The Framework